Big Brother (Australian TV series) season 10: Housemates

-There was also a large arena that was accessible via the backyard.
-This was where the weekly Saturday Showdown/Showdown took place.

 Halfway and Safe House

 On Day 0, Big Brother announced that half of the housemates will move to the Safe House or the Halfway House.
 The Safe House was luxuriously decorated, while the Halfway House expressed simplicity and discomfort.
 The two houses were separated by a single glass wall.
 Housemates in either house were forbidden from crossing the divide.
 Every Tuesday, housemates with the most nomination points that week moved to or stayed in the Halfway House.

 On Day 24, the two houses made one house, with the divides between them removed.